kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Change visual parameters.
 - Change other sensory parameters.
 ### Examples
-#TBD
+- Try to adjust the framework/platform/OS parameter to achieve the result
+- Use and configure a library instead of implementing the required functionality on your own
+- Configure DB to support tricky cases instead of "hacking" data on the backend

 ## 36 PARADIGM SHIFT
 ![](/40%20Principles/resources/36%20PARADIGM%20SHIFT.png)
 ## Strategies and Recommendations
-- Use the phenomena occurring at macroscale to shift the paradigms within your system.
+- Use the phenomena occurring at the macroscale to shift the paradigms within your system.
 - Use the external “push” factors to achieve the necessary changes in your system or process.
 - Create the internal “push” factors to achieve necessary changes in your system or process.
 ### Examples
-- Try to use Functional Programming/OOP/Component Based Architecture/Data Oriented Design
+- Try to use Functional Programming/OOP/Component-Based Architecture/Data-Oriented Design

 ## 37 RELATIVE CHANGE